mstrens/OSF_860C/README.md

 For the cable, you can also make your own cable with a speed sensor extension cord for TSDZ2 like this:https://fr.aliexpress.com/item/1005007479961045.html?spm=a2g0o.order_list.order_list_main.120.21ef5e5bFWfkqS&gatewayAdapt=glo2fra

-I cut the cable and connect it based on the diagram given in "DOC" folder in "Diagram-TS 32-bit Mid Drive Motor Controller Programming Cable (EN).pdf".
-It is safe to check that the extension cable you get uses the same colors.
+I cut the cable and connect it based on the diagram given here https://www.facebook.com/photo?fbid=7877850202251083&set=pcb.430249463263185.
+It is safe to check that the extension cable you get uses the same colors for the same pins on the connector because some cables could use different colors/pin out.

-Note: After cutting the extension cord in 2 parts, I used the one with the female connector and connected it directly to the motor.
+Tip: After cutting the extension cord in 2 parts, I used the one with the female connector to connect to the motor (and to Jlink).
-I expect (not tested yet) that it is also possible to use the part with the male connector.
-The advantage is that you can keep the speed sensor cable connected to the motor when you flash.
-You connect then the Jlink device cable to the second yellow connector present on the speed sensor cable (instead of the cable foreseen for the lights).
+I also reconnected the wires from the part with the male connector.
+The advantage is that I can also connect the male connector to the speed sensor.
+This avoid having to connect/disconnect the cable each time you flash the controller during the setup phase.

+IMPORTANT POINT :
+If the controller is powered by the battery AND simultaneously by the Jlink device, there is a huge risk that it would be DAMAGED and unusable.
+Torque sensor driver could be destroyed.
+You would have to replace a mosfet transistor named Q7 on the controller board.
+Sill replacing it is not easy and require some skill.

+By default Chinese clone Jlink (as the one provided by ebikestuff) usualy provides 3.3V on the Vref pin.
+So take care to never power the motor with the battery when Jlink is connected.

+For safety, I would recommend to avoid that Jlink provides the 3.3V.
+This can be achieved in 2 ways:
+- if you make your own cable, just do not connect Vref from jlink to the cable
+- if you use a cable where Vref is connected, you can (as far I tested) open the case of chinese Jlink device and remove a jumper.
+Then check with a voltmeter that the device does not provide anymore the 3.3V

+Note : original Segger jlink devices does not provide 3.3V on Vref pin by default.
+Still it can provide the 3.3V if you send some command (see Segger doc if you want to enable it).

 # 3.Flash the firmware